Sustainable Travel Guide: Portugal

 Seeing how a country celebrates national holidays can be a great way to see another layer of their culture and heritage.
 Here are some notable festivals, or festas, that could be fun to celebrate in Portugal:

-- The Feast Days of Popular Saints (Festas dos Santos Populares) occurring throughout June in Lisbon – with Saint Anthony’s celebration on June 12th being one of the biggest
+- The Feast Days of Popular Saints (Festas dos Santos Populares) occur throughout June in Lisbon – with Saint Anthony’s celebration on June 12th being one of the biggest

 - The Madeira Flower Festival in the island’s city center, Funchal, in April or May